Syedaaneesa/sara-sota/README.md

 ---

 ## 💡 Project Overview
-Sarasota Exotic Vault — a high-performance, elegantly crafted website that highlights the luxury, sophistication, and exclusivity of premium automotive brands while offering users a seamless, intuitive browsing experience.
+Sarasota Exotic Vault — a sleek, high-performance website designed to showcase the luxury, sophistication, and exclusivity of premium automotive brands, providing users with a smooth and intuitive browsing experience.
 - Advanced **WordPress customization**
 - **Elementor Pro**-based responsive design
 - Strong focus on **UI/UX and performance**